-Below: 1st photo - The typical shining buttercup flowers.
+Below: 1st photo - The typical shining Tall Buttercup flowers.
 2nd photo - Note the green group of carpels showing in the right-hand flower.

-Below: 1st photo - The lower leaves.
+Below: 1st photo - The lower leaf with its long stalk.
 2nd photo - The upper leaves which have a less complex design.

 Below: 1st photo - The maturing seed head; 2nd photo - The individual globose seeds which have a short triangular beak.